Biden gives Calif. woman pep talk in weekly address revival - WTMJ

 “There is a time-honored tradition in the country of hearing from the president in this way,” press secretary Jen Psaki said Friday in previewing the video.
 She referenced Franklin D. Roosevelt’s “fireside chats” and Ronald Reagan’s establishment of a weekly radio address.

-The radio address eventually grew to include a video version viewed over the internet.
-The practice, however, became moribund under former President Donald Trump.
+The radio address eventually grew to include a video version seen over the internet.
+The practice, however, lapsed under former President Donald Trump.

-Psaki said Biden’s weekly address would be produced in a variety of forms.
+Biden’s weekly address will be produced in a variety of forms, Psaki said.

+Later Saturday, Biden left his home for a regularly scheduled X-ray of his right foot, which he broke in late November while playing with his dog Major.

+Dr. Kevin O’Connor, the president’s physician, said in a statement issued by the White House that the “10-week post-injury weight-bearing X-ray” was to make sure Biden had regained stability in his ligaments.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.